 Rachel Greening is a University of Toronto graduate, wife, mother, and day-dreamer.
-She writes about whatever comes to mind whenever she finds the time.

 You can find Rachel with a coffee in hand at her historic stone home in Campbellville, Ontario where she lives with her husband and three young children.

 (Photo credit: Christa Michelle Photography)